The physical origin of the periodic activity for FRB 20180916B: Constraint on the periodic models

 With the help of the Hubble Space Telescope and 10.4 m Gran Telescope Canarias, an optical and infrared imaging as well as integral field spectroscopy observations were presented on FRB 20180916B \citep{2021ApJ...908L..12T}.
 These observations suggest that the source of FRB 20180916B is 250 pc away from the nearest young stellar clump where there are lack of stars to create a magnetar \citep{2021ApJ...908L..12T}.
-If the neutron star is born in the star-forming region and travels to the place of FRB 20180916B, it will need 800 kyr to 7 Myr which exceeds the active age of neutron stars of 10 kyr.
+If the neutron star is born in the star-forming region and travels to the place of FRB 20180916B, it will need 800 kyr to 7 Myr which is much greater than 10 kyr, which is typical for a highly energetic magnetar.
 However, there still exits the possibility to create a neutron star in the place of FRB 20180916B.
 Firstly, a compact-binary mergers or accretion-induced collapse can substitute for the core collapse of a massive star to create a neutron star \citep{Margalit2019,Wang2020}.
 In addition, a B star ejected from the dense stellar cluster can possess high velocities ($>30$ km s$^{-1}$) through binary interactions.
 With this velocity, the B star is able to move to the region of FRB 20180916B and produce the neutron star with a supernova explosion.
 Because of that, utilizing a neutron star as the source of FRB 20180916B is still possible.

-\subsection{A self-consistent model for FRB 20180916B}
+\section{A self-consistent model for FRB 20180916B}

+Another crucial feature of FRB 20180916B is the increase of the RM with the stability of DM in the meanwhile.
+This phenomenon is difficult to explain in the context of the ultra-long rotation model.
+For isolated neutron stars, the value of RM is stable.
+Below, we propose a self-consistent model for FRB 20180916B as shown in Fig.~\ref{fig9}, which can accommodate the wealth of observational features for FRB 20180916B, especially the periodic activity and RM variation.